inodb/ino.bio/content/blog/cbioportal/gsoc-mentor-summit-2019.md

 related organizations.
 [Angelica](https://twitter.com/angiee8aa) and me organized a session at the start of the conference that was simply a round of introductions, which was helpful in getting acquainted with these types of orgs at GSoC.
-[Angelica](https://twitter.com/angiee8aa) made some great notes for our session:
+[Angelica](https://twitter.com/angiee8aa) made great notes for our session:
 [link](https://docs.google.com/document/d/1c4LP_ZkHEx9HJ28qatzfcYbVjfQxHDi3VA5XeqouSEE).
 I ended up sitting down with [Egon](https://twitter.com/egonwillighagen) after.
-He organized some great sessions around wikidata and I was curious about using their API for pathway data shown at wikipathways.org to feed the querying of cancer genomic data by pathway in [cBioPortal](https://www.cbioportal.org):
+He organized a session around wikidata and I was curious about using their API for pathway data shown at wikipathways.org to feed the querying of cancer genomic data by pathway in [cBioPortal](https://www.cbioportal.org):

 ![](./images/query_pathway_cbioportal.png)